regosen/Gapless-5/README.md

 **SOLUTION**: Use both!

 - If WebAudio hasn't fully loaded yet, it begins playback with HTML5 Audio, then seamlessly switches to WebAudio once loaded.
-- *NOTE: Most mobile browsers don't fully support HTML5 Audio objects in js, so we're stuck with only WebAudio in that case.*

 Getting Started
 -----